 falling into disrepair.

-1700s - the main tower of the Cathedral
+1700s - the Main Tower of the Cathedral

 1822 - the new Parish Church is built on the

 Complex was removed at that time, leaving the

-side of the new Church, and the Nave on the west
+the Nave on the west side.

-1800s late - the 3rd Marquess of Bute restored the
+1800s late - the 3rd Marquess of Bute

 also excavated what is believed to be the

-1957 - excavations at the Crypt uncovered 27 high
+1957 - excavations at the Crypt uncovered 27

-status burials, some of Bishops buried here between
+high status Burials, some of Bishops Buried

 here between 1200 and 1400.

-Jewellery and other artifacts were found with the
+Jewellery and other Artifacts were found

-Bishops.
-Parts of their stone coffins can be seen in
+can be seen in the Crypt.

 Artifacts found at Whithorn are now held by

-National Museum of Scotland in
+the National Museum of Scotland in

 Next to the Priory is the Museum and Visitor

-Centre containing intricately carved stones and
+Centre containing intricately Carved Stones

 and the Latinus Stone – Scotland’s earliest

-down to the beach.
+Walk down to the Beach.

 Many of the stones in the Whithorn Museum

-found in this cave.
+were found in this Cave.

 Whithorn, 4 miles south.